Black Studies (BLKS)

 The class explores some of the characteristics of African religions; slave religion, slave narratives, and their role in slave rebellions; the central role of religion in the African-American community throughout American history; the role of religion in the context of the Atlanta Compromise, Booker T, Washington vs. W.E.B.
 DuBois; the roles of key people such as Absalom Jones, Richard Allen, Denmark Vesey, Nat Turner, Frederick Douglass, Sojourner Truth, Marcus Gar- vey, Elijah Muhammad, Howard Thurman, Martin Luther King, Jr., Malcolm X, Louis Farrakhan, Jesse Jackson, James H. Cone, “womanist” thinkers writers/ theologians like Delores Williams and Emilie Townes, etc. A special focus of the course will be on the role of the black church in the struggle for civil rights, highlighting the complex relation- ship between Malcolm X and Martin Luther King, Jr. The role of religion in the contemporary African-American community(ies) will also be examined.
 The relationship between African-American religion(s), not existing in isolation, and the dominant white society will also be explored throughout the course.
 (Same course as PRS 2541).

-This course meets the General Education Humanities Breadth requirement and the Information Literacy Enhancement requirement.
+This course meets the Curry Core Humanities Breadth requirement and the Information Literacy Enhancement requirement.

 BLKS 3050 - Race, Class, Gender and Health - 3 credits